 Welcome to my personal webpage.

-I am currently a DSP Software Engineer at Harman International.
+I am currently a software engineer at Applied Dynamics International.

 I graduated from the University of Michigan with a BSE in Electrical Engineering in May 2015.